sunyi000/tim-workshop2025/docker-installation-mac.md

 Install it by running the .dmg file and following the installation steps.
 After installation, restart your Mac.
 Open XQuartz from Applications > Utilities > XQuartz.
-In XQuartz, open a terminal window and run
+Go to Settings, and on the Security tab, make sure "Allow connections from networkclients" is checked In XQuartz, open a terminal window and run
-` xhost +localhost `
+` xhost + `

-brew cask install docker xquartz brew install socat

 Step 2: Configure Podman Desktop for X11 Forwarding